Iterable/iterable-swift-sdk/README.md

 Set `IterableConfig.checkForDeferredDeeplink = true` to enable deferred deep linking for IterableSDK.

 ### In-app messages

-If you are already using in-app messages with IterableSDK, please check out the [migration section](#Migrating-in-app-messages-from-the-previous-version-of-the-SDK).

 In-app messages are handled via silent push messages from the server.
 When your application receives a silent push, you need to call IterableSDK in your AppDelegate as in the following code: